Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Modules and module representations from (hyper)graphs

-In particular, we conclude that the class of cographical groups over $\ZZ$ is precisely the smallest class of torsion-free finitely generated groups which contains $\Z$ and which is closed under taking both direct and free class-$2$-nilpotent products.
+Recall from \S\ref{ss:intro/cographs} that cographs form the smallest class of graphs which contains an isolated vertex and which is closed under taking disjoint unions and joins.
+We conclude that the class of cographical groups over $\ZZ$ is precisely the smallest class of torsion-free finitely generated groups which contains $\Z$ and which is closed under taking both direct and free class-$2$-nilpotent products.